go-chassis/go-archaius/README.md

 This is a light weight configuration management framework which helps to manage configurations in distributed system

-The main objective of go archaius is to pull and sync the configuration from config-sources
+The main objective of go archaius is to pull and sync the configuration from multiple sources

 ### Why use go-archaius
 it is hard to manage configurations in a distributed system.